miaowing/nest-schedule/README.md

 The schedule uses console as default logger.

-If you want to use yourself log library, please implements LoggerService interface.
+If you want to use custom logger, please implements LoggerService interface.

 ```typescript
 import { Module } from '@nestjs/common';